Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

 \subsection{Experiments}

 To demonstrate the impact of warming up RNNs on information restitution tasks, sequence classification tasks, and in partially observable RL environment, we tackle all benchmarks introduced in \autoref{sec:benchmarks}.
 We train the LSTM, GRU and MGU cells with and without warmup and show that their performance is greatly improved with warmup.
 As chrono-initialised LSTMs are known to work well, we also compare our results to such cells, with and without warmup.
-The parameters for warming up can vary depending on architectures and needs, but we found $\alpha = 1e^{-2}$, $c=10$, $S = 100$, $n = 200$ and $M^*=200$ to be a good choice.
-For the copy first input benchmark, networks are made up of one \num{128} neurons recurrent layer.
-For the other benchmarks, networks are made up of two recurrent layers, each of \num{256} neurons.
-For the information restitution benchmarks, training sets comprise \num{40000} samples and performances are evaluated on test sets generated with \num{50000} samples.
-For sequence classification benchmarks, the training set and test set are chosen to the usual MNIST training set and test set.
-All averages and standard deviations reported were computed over three different seeds and training was done with the Adam optimizer \citep{kingma2014adam} and a learning rate of $1e^{-3}$.
+The hyperparameters have been chosen to the same values as in previous section.
+The goal here is not to measure the best performance of each architecture with or without warmup but rather to measure, for a given architecture and optimization procedure with fixed hyperparameters, whether the warmup initialisation procedure provides a better learning for different benchmarks.
+In \autoref{app:generalisation_warmup}, we show that those results also hold for other hyperparameters for the permuted row sequential MNIST benchmark.
+In addition, in the \autoref{subsec:model_selection}, we compare the performance of all cells with and without warmup with optimized hyperparameters.
+All averages and standard deviations reported were computed over three different training sessions.
+The optimal parameters for warming up can vary depending on architectures and needs, but we found $\alpha = 1e^{-2}$, $c=10$, $S = 100$, $n = 200$ and $M^*=200$ to be a good choice.